lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 The actual process of deposits for CM v2 looks as follows:
 - After module activation, the first phase consists only of initial deposits to all available keys, with consolidations and top-ups disabled.
-- Once there is a significant amount of activated keys in CM v2, the consolidation process starts, and top-up deposits are enabled.
+- Once there is a sufficient amount (enough active keys per Node Operator to start consolidations) of activated keys in CM v2, the consolidation process starts, and top-up deposits are enabled.
 - Whenever there are keys that can receive initial 32 ETH deposits, buffered ETH is used for them first.

 #### Node Operator Addresses Management